ory/docs/docs/kratos/debug/performance-out-of-memory-password-hashing-argon2.md

 To securely check if passwords match, Ory Kratos stores the Argon2 hash of every password.
 This algorithm has to be tuned to match the desired security level as well as responsiveness.
-Because it is not easy to determine the exact values without trying them out, Ory Kratos comes with a [CLI](../cli/kratos-hashers-argon2-calibrate.md) that automatically calibrates the values, following best practices.
+Because it isn't easy to determine the exact values without trying them out, Ory Kratos comes with a [CLI](../cli/kratos-hashers-argon2-calibrate.md) that automatically calibrates the values, following best practices.
 You can read more about these best